AbdessamadFQ/Oasis-hotel-React/README.md

 # The Hotem Management Project

-My main Project in React dev with dashboards
+My main Project built with React and Supabase, for hotel guests management with dashboards

 Abdessamad EL FAQRI